 Retract a claim of copyright infringement

-After submitting a copyright infringement notification, a copyright owner may realize that they've misidentified content or may change their mind about their complaint.
-When this happens, YouTube is glad to honor retractions of copyright claims from the party that originally submitted them.
+After submitting a copyright infringement notification, a copyright owner may realize that they've misidentified content or change their mind about their complaint.
+When this happens, YouTube honors retractions of copyright claims from the party that originally submitted them.

 If you removed a video for alleged copyright infringement, you can retract your claims on the Retractions page.
 There are also pages where you may retract claims issued through CVP and CMS.
 Note that a previously removed video cannot be claimed following this action.
-You will need to be signed in to the YouTube account that issued the copyright claim in order to submit a retraction.
+Sign in to the Google Account that issued the copyright claim to submit a retraction.

-If you do not have a YouTube account and would like to retract a claim of copyright infringement, please make sure to send us the following information:
+If you don't have a Google Account and would like to retract a claim of copyright infringement, make sure to send us the following information:

 - A statement of retraction (such as "I hereby retract my claim of copyright infringement")

 - The complete and specific URL of the video in question (like: www.youtube.com/watch?v=xxxxxxxxx)

-- An electronic signature (typing your full legal name will do)
+- An electronic signature (entering your full legal name will do)

-Please submit your retraction to email@example.com from the same email address that was used to submit your original claim of infringement.
-If the email address is different, we may be unable to process your retraction.
+Submit your retraction to firstname.lastname@example.org from the same email address that was used to submit your original claim of infringement.
+If the email address is different, we may not be able to process your retraction.

-If you're a user affected by a copyright claim, you may reach out to the copyright owner directly in search of a retraction.
+If you're a creator affected by a copyright claim, you can reach out to the copyright owner directly to request a retraction.